sourcegraph/about/handbook/engineering/campaigns/index.md

 ## Working Agreements

 * To avoid siloing of knowledge and to keep teammates happy, we make sure that everyone gets a chance to work in different areas of the codebase.
 In particular, we don't want tasks in area X to always default to person P.
-* If a process isn't serving us, we are quick to shut it down.
 * We do not schedule team meetings on Fridays.
 (Folks are free to pair on Fridays if they want.)
+* We do not scramble to get last-minute changes in before branch-cut.
+(If it's a blocking issue, there's [a process for that](https://about.sourcegraph.com/handbook/engineering/releases#issues).)
+* If a process isn't serving us, we are quick to shut it down.

 ## Team Communication